SkyKoo/gopl/README.md

 # gopl
-gopl is the exercise code of <The Go Programing language>.
+gopl is the exercise code when learning the book of 'The Go Programing language'.